rocb-ento/getHadUK/README.md

-# Get HadUK weather data - rain, temperature etc.
+# Get HadUK weather data using R
 Met Office HadUK weather data is freely available for academic use via the CEDA archive https://catalogue.ceda.ac.uk/uuid/4dc8450d889a491ebb20e724debe2dfb/

 These data are organised by month and variable.
 E.g. rainfall/day/v20240514/rainfall_hadukgrid_uk_1km_day_20151001-20151031.nc contains 1 month of daily rainfall data for the UK.
 These data and are stored in NetCDF files.
 This can make accessing the data finicky in R.